 Materials submitted to Turnitin UK will be identified by a Turnitin reference number, course details and institution.
-Personal data will not be used.
+Therefore, personal data, such your name, will not be used.

 6. What will happen if the text submitted by another student matches a student's work?

 If a report generated by another institution identifies matches with a student's work the report will only show the extent of the match and the contact details of the University’s Turnitin UK Administrator.
-If approached, the Turnitin UK Administrator will attempt to contact you about the matter.
-The contents of your will not be revealed to a third party outside Cambridge without your permission.
+If approached, the Turnitin UK Administrator may attempt to contact you about the matter.
+The contents of your work will not normally be revealed to a third party outside the University of Cambridge without your express permission.

-If a match is found to material submitted from within the University, the moderators can obtain the full text without your permission.
+If a match is found to material submitted from within the University, the reviewers can obtain the full text without your permission.

 7. How do students apply for their work to be removed from Turnitin UK?

 Work submitted to Turnitin UK will be stored indefinitely on the Turnitin UK database unless a student specifically requests that it be removed.
+Retaining your work on the database will help to ensure that your work remains protected from future attempts to plagiarise it, and to help maintain the integrity of the University’s qualifications.
 To maximise the effectiveness of the software it is hoped that such requests will be kept to a minimum.
-However, once examinations have been concluded, students may at any time contact the Assessment Standards Manager, email@example.com, to request their work be removed.
+However, once examinations have been concluded, students may at any time contact the Academic Programme Manager for their course, to request their work be removed.

 Procedure for dealing with assignments found to contain unacknowledged materials

-3. If the decision of the Assessment Standards Panel is that the unacknowledged work is the result of poor/faulty scholarship, the Panel will then decide a grade reduction proportionate to the level of poor/faulty scholarship.
+2. If the decision of the Assessment Standards Panel is that the unacknowledged work is the result of poor/faulty scholarship, the Panel will then decide on a grade reduction proportionate to the level of poor/faulty scholarship.

-4. If the Assessment Standards Panel believes that the unacknowledged material is not the result of faulty scholarship and that you possibly committed an academic offence (i.e. intended to gain an unfair advantage), you will be contacted and invited to provide to the Panel, in person or in writing, a defence/explanation of the use of unacknowledged material.
+3. If the Assessment Standards Panel believes that the unacknowledged material is not the result of faulty scholarship and that you possibly committed an academic offence, you will be contacted and invited to provide to the Panel, in person or in writing, a defence/explanation of the use of unacknowledged material.
+You may also be invited to attend an interview.
 The Assessment Standards Panel will then consider the case and come to one of the following conclusions:

 i) No case to answer: the suspicions are unfounded

-The Chair of the Assessment Standards Panel will convey the outcome and the final grade to you in writing.
+The Chair of the Assessment Standards Panel (or delegate) will convey the outcome and the final grade to you in writing.

 ii) No intention to gain unfair advantage but evidence of poor scholarship

-The Panel may modify the mark in light of the decision, by adjusting the grade downward in accordance with the following University guidance:
+The Panel may modify the mark in light of the decision.

-The Chair of the Panel should convey the outcome and the final mark to the student in writing.
+The Chair of the Panel (or delegate) will convey the outcome and the final mark to you in writing.

 iii) Unfair means suspected

-Where it is evident that there was a deliberate attempt to gain an unfair advantage, or that the facts are unclear or disputed, or the offence is extensive, the Chair will refer the case and all supporting evidence to the Director of Teaching and Learning who will come to one of the following decisions:
+Where it is evident that there was a deliberate attempt to gain an unfair advantage, or that the facts are unclear or disputed, the Chair will refer the case and all supporting evidence to the Director of Teaching and Learning (or delegate) who will come to one of the following decisions: